nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

 FAid data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+If you are an advanced user, you are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**